pit-ray/Anime-Semantic-Segmentation-GAN/README.md

 # Anime-Semantic-Segmentation-GAN
-This architecture is based on arXiv:1802.07934, 2018.
-It was implemented to perform semantic segmentation for pixiv anime illust.
+This architecture is based on arXiv:1802.07934, 2018.<br>
+It was implemented to perform semantic segmentation for pixiv anime illust.<br>

 The Details of this architecture exist <a href="https://www.pit-ray.com/entry/semi-seg" target="_blank">my blog</a> in Japanese.